gary-archer/oauth.websample2/README.md

 ### Overview

-An updated SPA and API sample using OAuth and Open Id Connect, referenced in my blog at https://authguidance.com.\
+An updated SPA and API code sample using OAuth and OpenID Connect.
-This sample completes [SPA Session Management](https://authguidance.com/2017/10/24/user-sessions-and-token-renewal/) and implements our [API Authorization Design](https://authguidance.com/2017/10/03/api-tokens-claims/).
+This sample completes the SPA session management operations and uses extensible claims for API authorization.
+This is a fairly simple setup and is useful when first learning OAuth and understanding how endpoints work.

 ## 2021 Security Update